lischilpp/ochiba-js/README.md

      - `'forwards'` (styles are retained after the animation ends)
      - `'backwards'` (styles are applied from the first keyframe before the animation starts)
      - `'both'` (styles are retained both before and after the animation)

+## ☑️ Features TODO
+- [ ] Animation-timing-function steps, step-start, step-end for root level animation
+- [ ] Animation-fill-mode none, forwards, backwards, both for root level animation
+- [ ] Implementation of values "initial" and "inherit"
+- [ ] Check and make durations more exact
+- [ ] Check browser support for used language features
+- [ ] Add support for multiple animations
+- [ ] Add support for stopping and re-playing animations
+- [ ] Make syntax for methods of OC and OC_Sequence more similar

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details